Jeff Black (businessman): Biography

-At school, Black studied business and computer science and artificial intelligence programming.
-In 1984 he went on to work at Digital Equipment Corporation, where he was one of its leaders for fourteen years.
+Black studied business and computer science and artificial intelligence programming.
+In 1984 he went on to work at Digital Equipment Corporation, where he was a company leader for fourteen years.
 During that time, he was part of the team that developed AltaVista Black served as general manager at AltaVista.
 During his time at Digital, he filed several patents, with at least three in 1995 alone: a "Method for search engine generating supplemented search", a "Dynamically categorizing entity information", and a "Dynamically categorizing entity information", all assigned to AltaVista Company.
-At Digital, he also received a "top secret" clearance due to classified work for several agencies of the United States Government.
+He also received a "top secret" clearance due to classified work for several agencies of the United States Government.

-In 1998, Black quit Digital.
-He became CEO of Internet Marketing Inc. (IMI), the first web mapping service on the Internet.
+In 1998, Black quit Digital and became CEO of Internet Marketing Inc. (IMI), the first web mapping service on the Internet.
 He also established the Laurel, Maryland-based iAtlas.
 IAtlas established the first database on businesses on the Internet, compiling information that could be purchased by third-party groups for 5000 U.S. dollars.
 It also established a search engine that enabled casual users to locate businesses in specific locations, the first search engine that was able to do that.
 Initially relying on a business incubator provided by Doug Humphrey, within a year it had secured three million dollars of venture capital.
 On August 3, 1999, iAtlas secured a partnership with Ameritech (then the largest telecommunications company in the Midwest), allowing Ameritech's yellow pages search engine to use the iAtlas Registry.